w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 * **Well-integrated**: services have interfaces that enable easy and frictionless composition
 * **End-to-end**: services cover the entire data life cycle

-Rationale: relieve users from complexity of administration and provision
+Rationale: relieve users from the complexity of administration and provision

-* Not only technological skills, but also privacy, access control, etc.
+* Not only technological skills but also privacy, access control, etc.
 * Users should only focus on functional aspects

 # Data platform